Information for Authors

 Objectives

-JPHMP publishes eight types of articles: Commentaries, Editorials, Practice Full Reports, Practice Brief Reports, Research Full Reports, Research Brief Reports, Systematic Reviews, and Case Studies.
-For more information about each article type, read our AUTHOR GUIDELINES.
+JPHMP publishes eight types of articles: Commentaries, Editorials, Practice Full Reports, Practice Brief Reports, Research Full Reports, Research Brief Reports, Case Studies, and –by invitation only — Systematic Reviews.
+For more information about each article type, read our Author Guidelines.

 To get a sense of whether your work is a good fit for JPHMP, consider our primary objectives.
 We are interested in work that